magic-YuanTian/SQLsynth/README.md

 **SQLsynth** is both an interactive annotation and automated system designed for generating *schema-specific* text-to-SQL datasets.

-It uniquely combines:
+### Key features:

-- PCFG-based SQL sampling
+- PCFG-based SQL sampler (probabilities and rules are configurable)
-- LLM-assisted natural language generation
+- Use grammar to parse SQL into step-by-step NL explanations
-- Step-by-step SQL explanation
+- SQL-to-text generation based on in-context leanring & step-by-step explanation
-- Alignment-based error detection and repair
+- Novel alignment feature: Aligning SQL to NL by step-by-step explanations
-- Dataset diversity visualization
+- Dataset statistics & visualization

 ## 🌟 Features